🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ“„βœˆοΈ Digital Nomad Visa Availability + 3.9 -- 35 While Chile has specific visa pathways for remote workers, the application process is bureaucratic and often requires significant documentation.
+πŸ“„βœˆοΈ Digital Nomad Visa Availability + 3.9 -- 35 Chile offers a specific one-year renewable visa for remote workers, with clear requirements and reasonable processing times.

 🌍 DIGITAL NOMAD COMMUNITY